chanzuckerberg/idetik/README.md

 Our release process is currently manual and we currently bump the major version every time to easily avoid unintentional downstream breakage.

-To release the core package run the following the commands
+To update and release the core package, run the following commands:

 ```shell
 git switch -c your-name/prerelease-X-Y-Z